 The paper followed on from earlier reports relating to the provision of care and support to individuals with a Learning Disability in Highland.
 The paper presented focused on the delivery of Health Checks, and work with independent sector support providers to commission support for individuals and to create opportunities to enable ordinary living and the ongoing risks relating to the work to achieve the recommendations of the Coming Home Report.
-The committee was asked to note the progress achieved in delivering Annual Health Checks to people with a Learning Disability, to support the actions to enable individuals with a learning disability to lead full and active lives in their own homes in community settings, and to note the recruitment and retention difficulties being experienced by the support sector.
+The committee was asked to note the progress achieved in delivering Annual Health Checks to people with a Learning Disability, to support the actions to enable individuals with a learning disability to lead full and active lives in their own homes in community settings, and to note the risks associated with the provision of support to individuals with complex needs and the recruitment and retention difficulties being experienced by the support sector.